Spherical clustering in detection of groups of concomitant extremes: Numerical experiments

 We illustrate the two clustering approaches using river discharges at $d=68$ locations in Switzerland, see the review paper~\cite{eng2020_review} for a detailed description of this dataset.
-The threshold $t$ in~\eqref{eq:MRV} is chosen such that $10\%$ of observations are used to approximate the angular distribution, resulting in 202 samples.
-Unlike in the simulation experiments above, here we have a rather strong `asymptotic' dependence between various components, and no underlying partition into faces can be expected.
+The data is standardized as described in Section~\ref{sec:prelim} and then $10\%$ of observations are used to approximate the angular distribution, resulting in 202 samples.
+Unlike in the simulation experiments above, here we have a rather strong `asymptotic' dependence between various components, see Figure~\ref{fig:elbow} (left).

-We consider a relatively small number of clusters $k=2,\ldots,12$, which is desirable in practice since every cluster leads to a submodel requiring further investigation.
-It must also be noted that clustering is a computationally hard problem (NP-hard), and the cost function in real world problems is likely to exhibit many more local minima compared to the simulated examples above.
-Furthermore, larger numbers of clusters normally lead to worse approximations, whereas both clustering approaches are expected to produce rather similar results.
-In order to limit the effect of suboptimal centroids on the comparison of the methods we (randomly) restart each clustering procedure 30,000 times.
-Note that a much smaller number of restarts should be sufficient in practice.
-In all cases the centroids produced by the two methods are very similar with the maximal angular distance of~$0.1$.

-The standard 'elbow plot' of the cost as a function of $k$ does not reveal a clear candidate for the number of clusters, and so is omitted.
-Importantly, our final goal is not to cluster the points but rather to determine the groups of concomitant extremes, hopefully leading to a sparse model.
-Thus instead of plotting the cost function we plot certain statistics of the detected faces using a number of thresholds.
-The angular threshold results in better-behaved plots and we chose $\epsilon=1/5,1/4,1/3$ in Figure~\ref{fig:elbow}, where the statistics are (a) the maximal face dimension and (b) the reduced dimension.
-The latter is given by $f^{-1}(\sum_{i=1}^{i=k} f(d_i))$ with $f(d)=d(d-1)/2$ representing the number of parameters needed in the H\"usler--Reiss model of dimension~$d$.
-The maximal face dimension in Figure~\ref{fig:elbow} suggests $k=6$, whereas the total dimension somewhat prefers $k=5$.

-We further analyse the output for $k=6$, see Figure~\ref{fig:exper6} presenting threshold plots mimicking those in Figure~\ref{fig:choose_thresh}.
-Here we use $k$-principal-components centroids, but the others are extremely close and result in similar plots.
-These plots indicate that different centroids may require different thresholds, and this is easy to implement using our angular thresholding approach.
-The obtained 6 groups of concomitant extremes exhibit nice geographical patterns.
+First, we investigate a basic thresholding approach without clustering as in the DAMEX algorithm~\citep{goi2016}, which assigns extreme observations (with respect to the max norm) to faces according to a chosen threshold.
+Figure~\ref{fig:elbow} (centre) presents some statistics for various thresholds and also illustrates a common issue with this approach, see also~\cite{goi2017} and~\cite{chi2019} for further comments and possible solutions.
+This method results in a large number of faces with a single observation, and so further grouping is needed.
+Note that pruning such faces would remove a majority of the extreme observations.
+Upon reducing the threshold, we get one high-dimensional face containing most of the observations.
+In the above example of 4 non-orthogonal faces an analogous picture is obtained.
+Furthermore, similar issues (even if less pronounced) arise when using the alternative approach of~\cite{Meyer_Wintenberger_2021} in this and the previous examples.